adwait1-g/adwait1-g.github.io/_posts/2018-06-21-internals-of-compiling-:-Journey-from-C-program-to-an-executable.md

               40055b:       0f 1f 44 00 00          nop    DWORD PTR [rax+rax*1+0x0]

     *   You can notice that every instruction has an absolute address.
-There is a **call 400400<puts@plt>** which is a call to **puts** function.
+There is a **call 400400< puts@plt >** which is a call to **puts** function.
 You can go through the whole code1.objdump.
 Every byte has a unique address.
 All the sections .data , .rodata etc., have absolute addresses.
-There are a few new sections added by the linker to make it a working executable.
+There are new sections added by the linker to make it a working executable.

-    *   That was about Linking.If you do not get any linking errors, you will have an executable in the directory, which can be run in the following manner.
+    *   That was about Linking.
+If you do not get any linking errors, you will have an executable in the directory, which can be run in the following manner.

             ~/rev_eng_series/post_1$ /code1
             Hello world!!